 Your worst enemy is the one that compels you to come its way by choice.

 Anthony had every right – and opportunity – to write off Adam, but chose to meet.
-Adam had every right to dismiss Anthony’s plan, to exploit their likeness, but did not so much as attempt a rebuttal of Anthony’s claims over him.
+Adam had every right to dismiss Anthony’s plan to exploit their likeness, but did not so much as attempt a rebuttal of Anthony’s claims over him.
 It was as if their efforts, to exercise some control over a predetermined existence, was in turn predetermined.
 They believed those choices were theirs to make, however, and that was all that mattered.

 The domestic element, represented by Mary and Helen, could have been regarded as a controlling force, as well.
 Despite her evident dissatisfaction with their routine, Mary maintained her relationship with Adam.
 Even after what could have been considered attempted date rape, sex seemed to be all there really was to it.
 Mary’s role, as Adam’s handler, provided Anthony with an out to his own relationship box.
 Mary’s willingness to be a sexual object, however, did not extend beyond Adam.
 Her reaction to Anthony gave no regard to the likeness, only to the fact that he wasn’t Adam.

 Helen, on the other hand, seemed more interested in curbing Anthony’s sexual appetite – an appetite that he seemed to have in common with others around him (the sex club, and his doorman’s new found fixation on it).
 However disturbed she was, by the notion of Anthony slipping through her fingers, she seemed even more disturbed by meeting Adam.
 Is it possible that Adam’s contentment reflected just how far Anthony had already slipped from her grasp?
 She not only saw through Anthony’s scheme, she accepted it.
-Perhaps an acknowledgement that Anthony was a loss; perhaps an attempt to salvage Adam through a proven method – even if his own mild discontent interrupted the afterglow.
+Perhaps this was an acknowledgement that Anthony was a loss; perhaps it was an attempt to salvage Adam through a proven method – even if his own mild discontent interrupted the afterglow.

 If the firm grasp Mary had on Adam left her incapable of dealing with Anthony’s flexibility, Helen’s need to match that flexibility allowed her to reassert a grip on the less sexually restless Adam.
 Whatever they had gotten into, and whatever the outcome, one or both of these men had been convinced that there were choices to be made, and made them.